janosgyerik/writing-markdown-well/README.md

     - When a list item is too long, break the line, and continue writing from the begining of the text on the previous line, ...

-To add a nested list, indent by 2 spaces, like this:
+To add a nested list, I indent by 2 spaces, like this:

     - top-level item
       - sub item
         - sub-sub item

+Note that the ["spec"][syntax] doesn't actually mention anything about nesting lists.
+I recommend 2 spaces to indent nested items because I find it better than other alternatives:

+- 1 space may not stand out enough as a nested item, it may look like a typo
+- More than 2 spaces may be tedious to type
+- I dislike tabs, because they are basically invisible characters, and the reading experience may depend on the viewer tool

 Lists with deep hierarchy are not handled well by common rendering engines, therefore I suggest to avoid them completely, keeping to maximum 3 levels.